kanchengY/kanchengY/README.md

-- 👋 hi, i'm Kancheng's guinea pig
+- 👋 Week!
+I'm Kancheng's guinea pig :D!
-- 🥔 but she calls me potato pig :(
+- 🥔 She calls me a big potato :(
-- 🍅 i like eating tomatoes and do coding :3
+- 🍅 I like eating tomatoes and do coding :3